University of California (UC) Davis Tuition and Fees

 Other Expenses

 Freshmen are not required to live on campus, though more than 90% choose to do so.
-There are three residence halls and two apartment buildings for students to live in.
+There are 30 residence halls spread over three areas of campus for students to live in.

 There are many options near campus for students who choose to live in apartments or houses, either on their own or with roommates.